Showing posts with label House Rules. Show all posts

 Tuesday, 31 December 2024

-Bodies Shall Be Broken: A Free-Form Wound and Dismemberment System for TTRPGs
+Bodies Shall Be Broken: A Free-Form Wound and Dismemberment System for TTRPGs.

-Let's lose some body parts.
+- Lets lose some body parts.

-Once per level (e.g. once at level one, again at level two, and so on) a PC can avoid death by taking a serious wound.
-Should something reduce a character to a death state, typically 0 HP or lower, the player can elect for their PC to receive a wound instead (provided they haven’t already used this feature at their current level - if they have their character would be killed as normal).
-To determine the wound, the player will reflect on the damage they have/will receive and will present two different outcomes to the other players and the DM - the best and worst case scenarios of what could happen to the character.
+To determine the wound, the player will reflect on the damage their character has received and will present two different outcomes to the other players and the DM - the best and worst case scenarios of what could happen to the character.
 In other words, a wound and an even worse wound.
 For example; a lost finger vs a lost hand, a facial scar vs a lost eye, violent vomiting vs internal bleeding, a few lost teeth vs a broken jaw.

 Then the player rolls a d20 under their character’s Wisdom score (or Luck, if you use it), and on success the character receives the lesser wound.
 On failure, they suffer the greater wound.
 The DM will adjudicate the specific mechanical effects of the wound from here.
 Then the PC gains 1d4-2 HP.
 If 0 or -1 HP is rolled the character is unconscious until aid is administered.